 We defined the problem and questions to be answered through in-depth discussion between the customer and our technical experts.

 We designed a study in 2 parts and presented the plan to the client.
-The first part of the study consisted in generating and characterising retinal organoids and RPE from iPSCs containing the disease mutation of interest.
+The first part of the study consisted of generating and characterising ROs and RPE from iPSCs containing the disease mutation of interest.

 Our scientists executed the agreed experiments providing regular updates to the customer.